-(Interest to Accrue from the Date of Delivery)
+(Interest to accrue from the date of delivery)

-REDEMPTION...
-The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after August 1, 2025, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2023, or any date thereafter, at the par value thereof plus accrued interest to date of redemption (see "The Bonds - Optional Redemption").
-Additionally, the Bonds maturing in August 1 in the years 2025, 2027, 2029, 2031 and 2038 are subject to mandatory sinking fund redemption as described herein under "The Bonds - Mandatory Redemption of the Bonds".
+OPTIONAL REDEMPTION...
+The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after August 1, 2034, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2033, or any date thereafter, at the par value thereof plus accrued interest to date of redemption (see "THE BONDS - Redemption").

-(1) CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by Standard and Poor's CUSIP Service Bureau.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
+(1) CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright(c) 2022 CUSIP Global Services.
+All rights reserved.
+CUSIP® data herein is provided by CUSIP Global Services.
+This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
+CUSIP® numbers are provided for convenience of reference only.
+None of the Authority, the Financial Advisor or the Underwriters shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.

-(2) Priced to the first optional call date of August 1, 2023.
+^{} Yield shown is yield to the first call date of August 1, 2033.